onizexx/onizexx/README.md

 - 👋 Hi, I’m @onizexx
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning HTML and css and also a biochemistry student
 - 💞️ I’m looking to collaborate on github
 - 📫 How to reach me onizeaisha@gmail.com
 - 😄 Pronouns: she